Li Zhen (female general): The Long March

+The Second Sino-Japanese War and resumption of civil war

+During the Second Sino-Japanese War, Li served as president of a school for female officers operated by the Eighth Route Army.
+After Japan's defeat and the resumption of the Chinese Civil War, Li served as secretary of the People's Liberation Army's Jin-Sui and Northwest military districts.

 People's Republic of China

+During the Korean War, Li was the secretary of the political department of the People's Volunteer Army.

 On 27 September 1955, Li was made Major General of the People's Liberation Army.
 The ceremony was held at Zhongnanhai.
 Mao Zedong presented Li with an 1st Class Order of Liberation and Zhou Enlai granted her the rank of Major General.
 Her husband, Gan Siqi, was promoted to Colonel General alongside her.
 Li was the first and only female at the time to be raised to the rank of major general.

 Although this was considered a major step for gender equality in China, Li's promotion coincided with a restructuring of the People's Liberation Army that saw approximately 100,000 female soldiers decommissioned and returned to civilian lives, with the remaining 10,000 referred to as 'female staff members' in official documentation.
 In addition, no other women were appointed to the rank of general for another 33 years, until Nie Li and four other women were promoted to junior generals in 1988.